 SURVIVAL STRATEGIES

-Focused sensing is always selective, it focuses on specific small areas.
+Focused sensing is always specialised, it focuses on specific small areas.
 Animals use it to do all the things which they want or need.

 Panoramic sensing is a receptive all-round awareness.
 It's a state of being open, ready and waiting.
 Its primary use is to guard against danger – it makes life safe.